 Urban running has become emblematic of the increasingly health-conscious, individualistic and performance- and feedback-driven urban societies in the developed world.
 Thanks to its stimulating effects on the cardio-vascular system, its independent form of exercising and its compatibility with various wearable, real-time activity tracker metrics, urban running is increasingly becoming the sporting lifestyle activity of choice among young professionals.

-In numerous cities knowledge workers have over the years turned public space around the high-concentration employment zones – predominantly in city centres and Central Business Districts (CBDs) – into CBD-running hubs.
+In numerous cities knowledge workers have over the years turned public spaces around the high-concentration employment zones – predominantly in city centres and Central Business Districts (CBDs) – into CBD-running hubs (see ‘The Emergence of CBD-Running Cultures’ in Sportify Cities – Guidelines & Strategies).
 By largely utilising city parks and waterfront trails located within close proximity to workplaces, health-conscious workers increasingly incorporate running into their workday schedule.
-They typically choose to go for a run during lunch-breaks or after their regular working hours, depending on the local working culture and the flexibility of their employers (for more information on CBD-running in Singapore and Tokyo, please read ‘Urban running cultivation’ in the special report on ‘Singapore – A high-density city with sporting characters’ and the brief report on ‘The sluggish CBD-running culture in Tokyo’).
+They typically choose to go for a run during lunch-breaks or after their regular working hours, depending on the local working culture and the flexibility of their employers (for more information on CBD-running in Singapore and Tokyo, please read the chapter ‘Urban Running Cultivation’ in the special Sportify Cities report ‘Singapore – A High-Density City with Sporting Characters’ and the brief Sportify Cities report on ‘The Sluggish CBD-Running Culture in Tokyo’).

 In the inner-city areas of Melbourne, the second-most populous city in Australia, both the ample green space and the long riverside provide suitable environment settings for such a CBD-running hub, further enhancing the quality of life of its inner-city residents and workers alike.
 The southern region of Melbourne’s city centre is perhaps the most vivid location in which the emergence of a vibrant CBD-running culture can be witnessed on daily basis.
 The designated jogging trails around the large Domain Parklands as well as along the visually stimulating Yarra River offer excellent running routes for local knowledge workers and residents who live within close proximity to these top-notch recreational sites.